 No matter how delightful and wondrous a flying, twinkling creature may be, the southeastern United States is rife with lightning bugs (or fireflies, depending on your dialectic predilections).
 But ranking high among the family’s black sheep is the Phausis reticulata, more commonly known as the blue ghost firefly.

 These insects differentiate themselves from other lightning bugs in ways myriad.
 Females are flightless, and are a pale yellow or white in color.
 Also, rather than flash, they glow.

 The blue fireflies also have a local legend attached to them.
-Some say that the glowing blue fireflies are the ghosts of confederate soldiers, although being blue, it would make more sense if they were the ghosts of union soldiers.
+Some say that the glowing blue fireflies are the ghosts of Confederate soldiers (though being blue, it would make more sense if they were the ghosts of Union soldiers).

-Patience is about the only tool necessary for viewing; staring into the darkness and believing that it’s only a matter of time will go a long way to seeing something truly rare, that’s nearly impossible to capture on film.
-Just put yourself in the right place and wait for the magic to arrive, as it has like clockwork for eons.
+Patience is about the only tool necessary for viewing.
+Staring into the darkness and believing that it’s only a matter of time will go a long way to seeing something truly rare, and nearly impossible to capture on film.
+Just put yourself in the right place and wait for the magic to arrive.